 First, if not obvious, the landlord will need to establish the appliance is indeed broken.
-Typically, a landlord will send maintenance personal over to asses the issue.
+Typically, a landlord will send maintenance personal over to assess the issue.
 If the appliance can be repaired, a landlord might schedule a repair.
 If not, the landlord will typically order a replacement.

-What Appliances are Included?
+What Appliances Are Included?

-A typical apartment will come with a range/stove, refrigerator/freezer, HVAC appliances, garbage disposal.
+A typical apartment will come with a range/stove, refrigerator/freezer, HVAC appliances, and garbage disposal.
 Some may come with a microwave.
 Usually, landlords list the appliances provided with the apartment on the listing, but if you’re not sure, it is always best to check before signing any rental agreement.